red0124/ssp/README.md

 ```cpp
 ss::parser<ss::ignore_header> p{file_name};
 ```
 The fields with which the parser works with can be modified at any given time.
-The paser can also check if a field is present within the header by using the **`has_field`** method.
+The praser can also check if a field is present within the header by using the **`field_exists`** method.
 ```cpp
     // ...
     ss::parser p{"students.csv", ","};